phillipbarron/profile/README.md

 # profile

-this is the bash profile for the Mac - this will mostly work in ubuntu too however all the explicit paths will need updating
+this is the bash profile for the Mac - this will mostly work in ubuntu too but may need a little tweaking.

 all the config files are in .profile_config and will need copying in to the home folder: